socrata/typescript-lessons-learned/working-with-redux.md

 export default connect(mapStateToProps, mapDispatchToProps)(FlashMessage);
 ```

-And since the props of the connect  `FlashMessage` component are just the return values of the two functions passed to `connect`, we can use TypeScript intersection types to reuse the types we've defined in our connector:
+And since the props of the connected `FlashMessage` component are just the return values of the two functions passed to `connect`, we can use TypeScript intersection types to reuse the types we've defined in our connector:

 ```typescript
 import { StateProps, DispatchProps } from '../containers/FlashMessage';